This week: The most popular question, with an unpopular answer.

 Credit counseling agencies are nonprofits.
 Some are better than others, but the best offer you a free debt analysis from a certified — that means trained and tested —credit counselor.
 You can’t get out of debt until you know how you got into debt.
 A debt analysis will show you exactly what your options are.

 2. Debt management program

-This is the most powerful tool to getting rid of credit card debt.
+This is the most powerful tool for getting rid of credit card debt.
 A DMP, as it’s called, can reduce your monthly payments by 30 to 50 percent and freeze all late fees.
 Basically, your credit card issuers agree to forgo much of their profits to get paid back the principle you owe.

 Sounds easy, but there are some hard rules.
 For instance, you can’t run up any new credit card charges — because that’s what got you into trouble in the first place.
 Depending on how much you owe, it can take a few years to pay it off.
 Then again, those who emerge from DMPs report a sense of happiness and lack of stress they haven’t felt in years.